 - Between 2010 and 2020 the Columbia MSA had a net population increase of nearly 80,000 people.

 - Population of the Columbia metro area is projected to exceed 900,000 residents by 2030.

-As the economy in Columbia continues to recover, the BLS reports that employment sectors showing the fastest signs of growth include construction, manufacturing, trade and transportation, and professional and business services.
+As the economy in Columbia continues to recover, the BLS reports that employment sectors showing the fastest signs of growth include construction, manufacturing, trade and transportation, education and healthcare, and leisure and hospitality.

 Nearly 43% of the residents in the Columba metro area hold a bachelor’s degree or higher.
 In fact, Columbia ranks 23rd in the nation for holders of doctoral degrees and 32nd for holders of college degrees.

 Key Employment Stats:

 - The GDP of Columbia MSA is more than $44.3 billion, according to the Federal Reserve Bank of St. Louis, and has grown by nearly 40% in the last ten years.